-Small tears may heal on their own with rest and some physiotherapy.
-But a more serious tear may need surgery to repair it or to remove part of the meniscus.
+Some tears may feel better on their own with home care and rehab.
+For others, your doctor may recommend surgery to repair it or to remove part of the meniscus.
 Your doctor may want you to see a doctor who specializes in bones and sports injuries.

 Go to https://www.healthwise.net/patientEd

 Enter J081 in the search box to learn more about "Meniscus Tear: Care Instructions".